xyfir/ptorx/docs/help.md

 Note that the _Forward_ action is really just a combination of the _Send_ and _Receive_ actions, as is the _Reply from third-party inbox_ action.
 To clarify further: if someone sends you an email that is then redirected to one of your primary emails, that will only cost 2 credits.
 If it's forwarded to _two_ primary emails, it will cost 3 credits.

 Everything else on Ptorx can be done without charge.

+# Subscriptions

+Ptorx subscriptions allow full access to all of Ptorx's features while also increasing the amount of credits your account will be topped up to every month.

+**Premium** and **Ultimate** users are able to do things that Basic users (free, non-paying) cannot:

+- Send mail from your alias
+- Have more than one primary email
+- Reply to mail using your alias on Ptorx
+- Save incoming mail to Ptorx for later viewing within the app
+- Reply to mail anonymously using your alias from your non-Ptorx mailbox